 🎯Mature Enterprise Architecture: Analytics allows you to measure the market and operational trends, performance projections, and alignment with business drivers.
 This information can be integrated with your architecture and used to inform its evolution.

 EA that’s still finding its feet: Minimizing risk and disruption is the ultimate focus (and energy drain) even at the cost of pursuing new and better technologies in the organization.

-🎯Mature EA: An agile approach with advanced insights allows for experimentation that is low-risk, measured, and confidently aligned with business goals.
+🎯Mature Enterprise Architecture: An agile approach with advanced insights allows for experimentation that is low-risk, measured, and confidently aligned with business goals.

 It’s All About the Execution

 EA that’s still finding its feet: The burden of risk avoidance means every problem or suggestion needs to be justified - sometimes multiple times.